 You can also monitor internet speeds, display your network map (showing any mesh systems and or extenders connected to your router) and monitor what wi-fi devices are connected in real time, so it's a useful diagnostic tool.

-Wi-fi 6 is now the most common wi-fi standard.
-It’s designed to handle heavy loads and is capable of dealing with multiple devices trying to access broadband at once.
-This makes wi-fi 6 an excellent option for large or busy households with many devices.
+Wi-Fi 6 is now the most common wi-fi standard.
+It’s designed to handle heavy loads and is capable of dealing with multiple devices trying to access broadband at once, so it's an excellent option for large or busy households with many devices.

 We're also gradually seeing more advanced Wi-Fi 6E and 7 routers being introduced.
 These include unique features (such as the 6GHz band) to further improve performance in tech-heavy households.